Ricky Santos

-Richard "Ricky" Santos (born April 26, 1984) is an American former gridiron football quarterback who is currently the head coach for the New Hampshire Wildcats football team.
+Richard Santos (born April 26, 1984) is an American former gridiron football quarterback who is currently the head coach for the Penn Quakers football team.
 He played college football at New Hampshire, and was signed by the Kansas City Chiefs as an undrafted free agent in 2008.

 Early life

 Santos attended Bellingham High School in Bellingham, Massachusetts, and was a letterman in football, basketball, baseball, and track and field.
 In football, he was a two-time Tri-Valley League MVP, was twice named the Division V Player of the Year, a two-time MetroWest Player of the Year, and, as a senior, won all-State honors.
 In November 2002, during the first annual Thanksgiving Day game against Norton, he threw for seven touchdown passes all to his cousin Stephen Wood, which is still one of the best high school performances in Bellingham history.
 He broke the state touchdown record and led his teams to two Massachusetts High School Super Bowl titles (2000 and 2001).
 He graduated from Bellingham High in 2003.